 The Health Professions Act (HPA) places the responsibility of public safety and monitoring of denturism in the province of Alberta with the College.
 The College of Alberta Denturists registration examination is a two-part process including an Objective Structured Clinical Examination (OSCE) as the preferred method for assessing clinical competencies and a multiple choice question (MCQ) exam.
 A denturist must be competent in both the written and practical application of denturism and therefore tested on the combined abilities.

-The assessment process will be delivered at the University of Alberta and will consist of two components:
+The assessment process is delivered at the University of Alberta and consists of two components: